boydaihungst/simple-tag.yazi/README.md

   -- Disable tag key hints (popup in bottom right corner) hints_disabled = false, -- (Optional)

   -- linemode order: adjusts icon/text position.
-Fo example, if you want icon to be on the mose left of linemode then set linemode_order larger than 1000.
+For example, if you want icon to be on the most left of linemode then set linemode_order larger than 1000.
   -- More info: https://github.com/sxyazi/yazi/blob/077faacc9a84bb5a06c5a8185a71405b0cb3dc8a/yazi-plugin/preset/components/linemode.lua#L4-L5
   linemode_order = 500, -- (Optional)